The Architect of Soulful Stories

 Writing is service.

-That was when I began to understand what it
+It was here I began to understand

-truly means to be The Architect of Soulful Stories.
+what it truly means to be

 Business and Books

-After completing my work with the NGO,
+After my work in the NGO,

-I also taught at a private university,
+I continued teaching at university,

 a role that allowed me to stay rooted in education

-From there, I managed the center remotely,
+I managed the center remotely,

-a season that taught me discipline, trust,
+a season that taught me

 After five meaningful years,

-we made the decision to close the center.
+we chose to close the center.

-Yet from that ending, Allah opened a beginning.
+Yet from that ending,

 I met a major publishing house

-that released my first printed book
+that released my first book and novel.

-More books followed; anthologies, collaborations,
+anthologies, collaborations,

 stories that travelled farther than I did.